Viennese coffee house culture: History

+Early history

 Legend has it that soldiers of the Polish-Habsburg army, while liberating Vienna from the second Turkish siege in 1683, found a number of sacks with strange beans that they initially thought were camel feed and wanted to burn.
-The Polish king Jan III Sobieski granted the sacks to one of his officers named Jerzy Franciszek Kulczycki, who started the first coffee house.
-This story was published by the Catholic Priest Gottfried Uhlich in 1783 in his History of the second Turkish Siege, and he took some liberties.
-In reality, Kulczycki's coffee house missed being the first by more than a year.
-A more factual account has been reported by Karl Teply.
+The Polish king Jan III Sobieski granted the sacks to one of his officers named Jerzy Franciszek Kulczycki, who, according to Catholic priest Gottfried Uhlich in 1783 in his History of the second Turkish Siege, was assumed to have started the first coffee house, the Hof zur Blauen Flasche.

-After some experimentation, the legend goes on, Kulczycki added some sugar and milk, and the Viennese coffee tradition was born.
+According to the legend, after some experimentation, Kulczycki added some sugar and milk, and the Viennese coffee tradition was born.
 This achievement has been recognized in many modern Viennese coffeehouses by hanging a picture of Kulczycki in the window.
 Another account is that Kulczycki, having spent two years in Ottoman captivity, knew perfectly well what coffee really was and tricked his superiors into granting him the beans that were considered worthless.